vltpkg/vsr/README.md

 ### API

 We have rich, interactive API docs out-of-the-box with the help of our friends [Scalar](https://scalar.com/).
-The docs can be found at the registry root when running `vsr` locally (ex. run `npx vltpkg/vsr` &/or check out this repo & run `npm run dev`)
+The docs can be found at the registry root when running `vsr` locally (ex. run `npx -y vltpkg/vsr` &/or check out this repo & run `npm run dev`)

 ### `npm` Client Compatibility